CoreyMLawrence/Corey-Lawrence-Music/README.md

 ### Key Features:

-- **Instant Play & Pause**
-  With one click, enjoy seamless control over playback.
-Play, pause, and skip tracks easily for an uninterrupted listening experience.

 - **Dynamic Song Menu**
   The song menu is dynamically generated, making it easy to update the playlist and explore my tracks without needing constant changes to the app's code.